junxit/us-congress-bills-109/bill.md

   - **(2)** *Plan* Not later than 90 days after the date of enactment of this section, the Secretary, in consultation with the Orange County Water District, shall jointly prepare a plan, updated annually, identifying the goals and objectives of the center.
 - **(c)** *Authorization of appropriations* There are authorized to carry out subsections (a) and (b), $2,000,000, for each of fiscal years 2006 through 2011.
 Such sums shall remain available until expended.
 - **(d)** *Report* Not later than one year after the date of enactment of this section and annually thereafter, the Secretary, in consultation with the Orange County Water District, shall provide a report to Congress on the status of the center and its accomplishments.
+- **(e)** *Sunset of authority* This section shall have no effect after the date that is 10 years after the date of the enactment of this section.